How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 10. Update the operating system on your Laptop and computer.

 When using a smart TV, gaming console, smartphone, tablet, laptop, and computer, you should always try to keep it up-to-date with the most recent operating system, as some apps will stop working if they detect that an operating system update is imminent.
-It is also possible that a system update will correct any bugs that are preventing the Netflix app from functioning properly.
+It is also possible that a system update will correct any bugs that are preventing the app from functioning properly.

 How to Install Netflix on a Roku Device

-It’s possible that deactivating and then reactivating your Netflix connection will be the most effective solution if the general tips listed above don’t work to get the Netflix app to work on your Roku.
+It’s possible that deactivating and then reactivating your Netflix connection will be the most effective solution if the general tips listed above don’t work to get the app to work on your Roku.
 Here’s how to do it on each of the Roku models listed above.

 1. 1st-generation Roku: Press the Home button on your Roku controller and then select Settings and then Netflix Settings from the drop-down menu.
 You should be able to see an option labeled Disable.
 Simply click on it.

-2. Roku 2: Select the Netflix app icon from the Home Menu and press the star key on your Roku remote to launch the application.
+2. Roku 2: Select the app icon from the Home Menu and press the star key on your Roku remote to launch the application.
 Remove the channel by clicking on it once, and then clicking on it again to confirm the deactivation.

-How to Install Apps on Samsung
+How to Install Apps

 If the troubleshooting tips above do not resolve the issue, the following are some alternatives.